 1. Offer Great Products and Services

 If you want to beat your competition, one of the best small business strategies you can employ is simply providing outstanding products or services.
-With 74% of consumers identifying word-of-mouth as a key influencer in their purchasing decision.
-[Ogilvy/Google/TNS], WOM is typically an important lead generator for small businesses.
+With 74% of consumers identifying word-of-mouth as a key influencer in their purchasing decision (Ogilvy/Google/TNS), word-of-mouth is typically an important lead generator for small businesses.

 Sure, a great logo and effective branding will also play a key role in your success.
-However, if your product or service doesn’t leave a positive lasting impression, you’re not going to succeed in gaining loyalty, repeat customers, and new customers from referrals and word of mouth.
-Keep refining your product and make sure to put it first before the sales and money it generates.
+However, if your product or service doesn’t leave a positive lasting impression, you’re not going to succeed in gaining loyalty, repeat customers, and new customers from referrals and word-of-mouth.
+Keep refining your product and make sure to put it first, then focus your attention on sales and the money it generates.

 2. Define Your Brand